Venn Young: Cabinet minister

 Despite having alienated many of his party colleagues, Young entered Cabinet when National won the 1975 election.
-Robert Muldoon, the new Prime Minister, appointed Young to the Lands, Forests, and Environment portfolios, which he held for two parliamentary terms from December 1975 to 1981.
+Robert Muldoon, the new Prime Minister, appointed Young to the Ministry of Lands, Forests, and Environment portfolios, which he held for two parliamentary terms from December 1975 to 1981.
 In 1981, Young was moved to the Social Welfare portfolio, which he retained until National's defeat in the 1984 election.

 In the 1990 New Year Honours, Young was appointed a Companion of the Queen's Service Order for public services.

 Later life, death, and legacy

+In 1986, Young voted against the Homosexual Law Reform Bill (promoted by Labour's Fran Wilde), after an amendment he had proposed setting the homosexual age of consent at 20 was rejected.

-Young retired from parliament at the 1990 election, although not before another homosexual law reform bill (promoted by Labour's Fran Wilde), the Homosexual Law Reform Act 1986, was successfully passed which Young voted against.
+Young retired from parliament at the 1990 election.

-Young died in January 1993 after suffering a heart attack, and was buried in Hawera Cemetery.
-He was survived by his wife and nine children, including Jonathan Young who served as the National MP for the New Plymouth electorate from 2008 to 2020.
+He died in January 1993 following a heart attack, and was buried in Hawera Cemetery.
+He was survived by his wife and nine children, including Jonathan Young who served as the National MP for the New Plymouth electorate from 2008 to 2020 and Audrey Young, senior political correspondent and former political editor of The New Zealand Herald.